Ghini/ghini.github.io/whatsinaname.md

 ![image-title-here](/images/Ghini-burn.jpg)

-Mario Frasca, the current maintainer of this software, completed his computer science studies in Pisa, home town to Luca Ghini's first botanical garden.
+Pisa, home town to Luca Ghini's first botanical garden, is where the current maintainer of this software, Mario Frasca, completed his computer science studies.

-After adopting this software as Bauble, struggling in Spanish speaking Latin America with getting the name correctly pronounced, and even worse having to correct every time the automatic translation made it become a "bagatella" or "chuchería", the Italian speaking maintainer just thought it would be better to have a name that means nothing at all, but which was more clearly related to botany.
+After adopting this software as Bauble, and having long been struggling in Spanish speaking Latin America getting the name correctly pronounced, and even worse having to correct every time the automatic translation made it become a "bagatella", "babiole", or even "chuchería", the Italian speaking maintainer thought it was high time to choose something else, meaningless to translating software, and more clearly related to botany.